 - park as close as you can to the park sign then turn right after entering the fence.
 The first tee is right there.

 - There are no tee pads yet( but we talked with a guy who works closely with the course development and said they are doing their best to get 2 tee pads put in)

 - currently spray painting the grass where the tees will be. and drop zone on #5

 3 of 4 people found this review helpful.

 Pros: A Nice Neighborhood course that takes full advantage of the available terrain.
-Many mature trees, and a small pond make this course a little more than a rec course.
+Many mature trees and a small pond make this course a little more than a rec course.

 Easy to see wooden poles mark the grass tee areas.
-Some were marked in spray paint, and hopefully indicate that concrete tees will be going in at some point.

 Nice, shiny, new baskets with number plates on top make finding the right basket very easy.